Harrison Nicholls

 What happened to rocky planets?
 This is the question which my research aims to answer.
 I apply numerical modelling to understand the physical and chemical processes which shape (exo)planets throughout their billion-year lifetimes, with a particular focus on atmospheric processes.
 My work spans sub-Neptune exoplanets with giant hydrogen envelopes, super-Earths with deep magma oceans, and smaller terrestrial planets with the prospect of habitable surfaces — including Earth itself.

-Curriculum vitae
+Curriculum vitae & publications

-- SOCRATES radiative transfer suite from UK Met Office
+- SOCRATES, radiative transfer suite from UK Met Office

-- Wisteria RGB ray-tracing code
+- Wisteria, a toy RGB ray-tracing code

 Contact